What Are The Benefits of a Roth IRA?

 Going Deeper

-Read the next article in this series about Roth IRAs to learn how to convert money from a traditional IRA to a Roth IRA and why you might want to consider doing so.
-In that article, I also cover how you can use a Roth IRA for college savings.
-It's also a podcast episode if you'd prefer to listen.
+How Roth Conversions Can Lower Taxes - In this article, I talk about how to convert money from a traditional IRA to a Roth IRA and why you might want to consider doing so.
+It also includes two YouTube videos if you'd prefer to watch or listen.

 Resources: